Cesar Escobar-Viera

 University of Pittsburgh

-Dr. Escobar-Viera’s research seeks to: (1) understand the role of social media usage and experiences on mental health among queer youth and emerging adults, and (2) developing and testing digital mental health interventions to reduce the risk of depression among queer youth.
-He is recipient of a NIMHD funded “Pathway to Independence Award” (K99/R00) to examine longitudinal associations between social media behaviors and interactions and depression among queer young adults.
-He is also PI of a Pilot Award funded by the NIMH-funded ETUDES Center (P50) to develop and test the acceptability of chatbot-based intervention for reducing loneliness and depression risk among rural queer youth.
+His research focuses on (1) understanding the role of social media use and experiences on mental health among queer youth and emerging adults, and (2) developing and testing digital mental health interventions to reduce depression risk among queer youth.
+He is the recipient of a NIMHD-funded Pathway to Independence Award (K99/R00) examining longitudinal associations between social media behaviors and depression among queer young adults.
+He is also Principal Investigator of a Pilot Award funded by the NIMH-supported ETUDES Center (P50) to develop and test the acceptability of a chatbot-based intervention to reduce loneliness and depression risk among rural queer youth.